 It also means that, for marketing in 2020 from a B2B perspective, we’ve got an unprecedented number freelancers to work with, and the opportunity for established businesses to get creative and meet these Forced Entrepreneurs partway is significant.
 As we move toward marketing in 2020, those Forced Entrepreneurs will need the established business’ practices, strategy, and analysis before they become a Fortune 500 business — a prime opportunity to integrate existing B2B businesses with these new Forced Entrepreneurs.

-But searching for B2B opportunities or B2C opportunities, the piece we marketers all have to remember about marketing in 2020 is that we’re talking about selling our brands, services, and products to people who have historically less net worth, one in three of which are underemployed, and many, many of which have stepped out to become an entrepreneur.
+But in searching for B2B opportunities or B2C opportunities, the piece we marketers all have to remember about marketing in 2020 is that we’re talking about selling our brands, services, and products to people who have historically less net worth.
+One in three of which are underemployed, and many, many of which have stepped out to become an entrepreneur.
 The piece that ties all of these together is, as Thomas Frey noted:

 “To succeed as a forced entrepreneur, bootstrapping is king.
 They quickly learn to never spend a dime unless it is absolutely necessary.
 Their skills, talent, and ideas become a form of currency that they can exchange for equally valued goods and services.”

-This new frugality is going to be the new key for marketing in 2020.
+This new frugality is going to be the new key to marketing in 2020.
 We’re going to be working harder for less for the foreseeable future, the days of insane luxury are behind us.
-Demonstrating value, barter, and alternate currencies is where we need to spend some strategic time and energy to succeed in marketing in 2020.
+Demonstrating value, barter, and alternate currencies are where we need to spend some strategic time and energy to succeed in marketing in 2020.